troykershaw/RpgFsharpWorkshop/slides/index.md

 # BAM!

 <aside class="notes">
-Dazed, you get up off the ground and realise that you have just bumped into the princess.
-"Running late as usual?" the Princess asks.
-"C'mon, it's about to start."
+As you tear down the street to the hackathon venue, you clumsily lose your footing and bowl head first into a woman.
+A gorgeous woman, at that.
+Red-faced from a combination of exertion and embarrassment, you stumble to your feet and stick out a grazed arm for the woman to grasp.
+You soon see that there's no need: she's already on her feet, looking fresh-faced and a little amused.
+"Keen to get hacking, I see" she quips, before disappearing down the road.
+You groan inwardly, torn between desperately wanting to see the woman again and hoping to avoid further humiliation by never seeing her again.

-You turn up at registration and are told
+You turn up at registration and are told:
 </aside>

 ***